-Establishment personnel are required to meet the regulatory requirements for humane handling and slaughter of livestock from the time the livestock are in conjunction with slaughter until the point at which the animal becomes a carcass.
+Establishment personnel are required to meet the regulatory requirements for humane handling and slaughter from the time livestock arrive at the establishment until they are killed.
 This includes handling associated with livestock trailers.
 Once a vehicle has entered the official establishment premises, it is considered part of the premises and is subject to the FSIS regulations that ensure humane handling.

-This is an important concept to understand because it means that your responsibility for verifying humane handling begins when the animals are coming onto the facility, not just once they reach the holding pens.
-If you observe a humane handling noncompliance during truck unloading, you are to follow the same procedure as when a noncompliance is observed elsewhere in the facility.
+This is an important concept to understand because it means that your responsibility for verifying humane handling begins when the animals are coming onto the premises, not just once they reach the holding pens.
+If you observe a humane handling violation during truck unloading, you are to follow the same procedure as when a violation is observed elsewhere in the facility.